surifirstpin/biplus_documentation/docs/DataRun.md

 **1.**  Select one or more fields from dimensions to group your data.

-**2.** Select lick one or more orange fields(Measures) to add information about those groups, such as totals and counts.
+**2.** Select one or more orange fields(Measures) to add information about those groups, such as totals and counts.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/92e1e1b322bed3026eedfd1a2dca2bc3c3dfea78/images/visu_run.png)